phgelado/guardmypi/README.md

 # GuardMyPi
-The ultimate security tool to protect your berries from unauthorised tampering.
+The ultimate security tool to protect your berries from unauthorised.

 https://www.guardmypi.com/